Connecting Green Finance to Real-Economy Outcomes

 The formation of the Green Finance Institute was announced by the Chancellor in 2018 in response to the recommendation of the Green Finance Taskforce, and will play a vital role in ensuring the UK remains a world-leading market for green finance.

-Speaking at the Summit, Sir Roger Gifford, Chair, Green Finance Institute and Senior Banker, Skandinaviska Enskilda Banken (SEB), said:
+Speaking at the Summit, Sir Roger Gifford, Chair, Green Finance Institute, Senior Banker, Skandinaviska Enskilda Banken (SEB) and former Lord Mayor, City of London, said:

 Considerable investment is required to catalyse the transition of the global economy towards a more sustainable future.
 It is critical that financial market participants and policymakers collaborate to co-create the solutions.